slotbox/chef-slotbox/README.md

 ## Launch tests

-Tests will be launched automatically by Vagrant.
-If you do not use Vagrant, login to the server and run
+Login to the server (vagrant ssh) and run

 ```
-$ sudo su - rukosan
-[rukosan] $ cd ~/openruko/integration-tests
+$ cd ~/openruko/integration-tests
-[rukosan] $ ./run.sh
+$ ./run.sh
 ```

 See also [integration-tests](https://github.com/openruko/integration-tests)